LaunchAcademy/codecabulary/codecabulary/learn-test-driven-development/rspec/setting-up-rpec.md

 * Use `--migration=false` to skip creation of migration files ( note that '-s' should take care of this )

 		rails g model ModelName -s --migration=false

+#### Updating the test database

+* Check for pending migrations and load the test schema

+    rake db:test:prepare